April 13, 2022

 4. Pick the right paper stock for the particular project

-Every day, you touch different types of paper: bond, used for letterhead or printed reports; cardstock, used for postcards or business cards; newsprint, the lightweight, often recycled paper used for newspapers or other publications with a short shelf life.
+Every day, you touch different types of paper: bond, used for letterhead or printed reports; cardstock, used for postcards or business cards; newsprint, the lightweight and often recycled paper used for newspapers or other publications with a short shelf life.
 You definitely benefit from having a seasoned graphic designer who understands the importance of choosing a paper with the right brightness and weight for your project.
 They will understand, and hopefully explain to you, why using a coated paper might be advisable for one project, but unnecessary for another, or how the brightness of a paper will affect the photography and typography in a printed piece.
 A graphic designer who works closely with professional printing companies will also be up to speed on what papers are high quality and have good values.
 Printers often have “house” papers that they buy in large quantities so that they can pass on the savings to their customers.
-The house paper may be fine and worth the savings or maybe you need something nicer than their bargain sheet for a particular project and it is worth it to your client to pay a bit more for a better paper stock.
+The house paper may be fine and worth the savings or maybe you need something nicer than their bargain sheet for a particular project and it is worth it to your client to pay a bit more for better paper stock.
 A reputable printer should take your direction in this instance.

 5. Pay attention to the final proof or you’ll pay the consequences

-- a sharp-eyed staff member or a professional proofreader to catch any lingering typos
+- A sharp-eyed staff member or a professional proofreader to catch any lingering typos

-- someone who has never seen the project and can look at it with fresh eyes and catch problems others’ might have overlooked
+- Someone who has never seen the project and can look at it with fresh eyes and catch problems others might have overlooked

 - The project manager, who has been involved with the project from start to finish and will notice any last-minute revisions that weren’t made or other problems.